varunposimsetty/AES/AES/README.md

 # Implementing a 128-bit AES
 ## Encryption
-A piplined implementation of AES Encryption
+An implementation of AES Encryption which is partially pipelined sequential but internally piplined.
 ![Encryption](Encryption.png)